open5e/open5e/source/equipment/magic-items/universal-solvent.rst

 weapon.
 In addition, the weapon ignores resistance to slashing damage.

-When you attack a creature that has at least one head with this weapon and roll a 20 on the attack roll, you cut off one of the creature’s heads.
-The creature dies if it can’t survive without the lost head.
-A creature is immune to this effect if it is immune to slashing damage, doesn’t have or need a head, has legendary actions, or the GM decides that the creature is too big for its head to be cut off with this weapon.
+When you attack a creature that has at least one head with this weapon and roll a 20 on the attack roll, you cut off one of the creature's heads.
+The creature dies if it can't survive without the lost head.
+A creature is immune to this effect if it is immune to slashing damage, doesn't have or need a head, has legendary actions, or the GM decides that the creature is too big for its head to be cut off with this weapon.
 Such a creature instead takes an extra 6d8 slashing damage from the hit.